Regardless of the state of the economy, some businesses seem to thrive like weeds while others fall behind.

 If your products are simple and universal, such as gift items, for example, it’s easy to show them in action because the item is the end result.
 Gift tags and labels can easily be depicted in images as they would look when used by customers.

-Since that’s their end goal, if you want to sell your product, you’ve got to show how your product will help them reach that goal.
+If you want to sell your product, you have to show how your product will people reach their goals.
 Robert Falcone developed some genuine wisdom in his pursuit of sales through product demos for his startup.

-What he found is that the biggest barrier to explaining his product was the fact that he was an expert on it.
-In other words, he was too close to the product to grasp why the way he was explaining it to people wasn’t working.
+What he found is that the biggest barrier to explaining his product was his expertise on it.
+In other words, he was too close to the product to grasp people didn’t understand his explanation.

-Falcone’s lack of awareness was compounded by the fact that his audience didn’t want to look dumb, so when he asked if they understood, they’d say yes but he wouldn’t make the sale and he’d never hear from them again.
+Falcone’s lack of awareness was compounded by the fact that his audience didn’t want to look dumb.
+When he asked if they understood, they’d say yes but he wouldn’t make the sale nor hear from them again.

-What Falcone eventually figured out is that the purpose of a product demo video is to show people not just how the item works but to enable them to see it operating in their life.
+Falcone eventually figured out the purpose of a product demo video – to let them see it operating in their life.
 It’s not how good the actual product demo is that makes the sale; an effective product demo meets the needs of a specific audience.

 Can your prospects see themselves in your product?

 It’s surprising how many firms don’t include product demo videos on their website.
-What’s even more shocking is that even the companies that do feature demos don’t use them effectively enough to generate a steady stream of sales.
+What’s more shocking is that companies that do feature demos don’t use them effectively enough to generate consistent sales.

 Everyone knows what shoes are for, but when you can show people how your shoes empower them to “be like Mike,” the product will fly off the shelves.
-Hubspot has some wonderful examples of product demo videos that have successfully generated massive sales; and although these videos are produced with a budget you may not have at your disposal, they’re great examples of how you can use a demo more effectively to sell your product.
+Hubspot has some wonderful examples of product demo videos that have successfully generated massive sales.
+These videos are great examples of how you can use a demo more effectively to sell your product.

-Before you run out to buy the next marketing system, think about whether there’s anything you can do to improve the way you’re presenting your products to your customers.
-When members of your target market can see themselves using your product, and more important, reaping the benefits of it, you’ll see a jump in sales.
+Before you run out to buy the next marketing system, think about the people in your automatic sales funnel.
+Think about whether there’s anything you can do to improve the way you’re presenting your products to your customers.
+When your target market can see themselves using your product and gaining benefits, you’ll see a jump in sales.
 You can also expect a well oiled automatic sales funnel.